mannurulz/AgentiAI_InvestAgent/README.md

 # AgentiAI_InvestAgent
 AI Agent to track a few companies involved in quantum computing for financial literacy and potential investment.

+Fetch Data from FIN HUB and use Gemini LLM for reasoning.

 quantum_invest_agent/